swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

 ### JVP and VJP functions

-A JVP (Jacobian-vector products) function is a forward-mode derivative function.
-A VJP (vector-Jacobian products) function is a reverse-mode derivative function.
+A JVP (Jacobian-vector product) function is a [forward-mode](DifferentiableProgramming.md#automatic-differentiation) derivative function.
+A VJP (vector-Jacobian product) function is a [reverse-mode](DifferentiableProgramming.md#automatic-differentiation) derivative function.

 ### Typing rules